-A fast-acting plant food applied as a liquid or powder (washed in with water) will provide a quick boost to growth and greenness.
-Liquid fertilisers are especially useful for plants grown in containers, and should ideally be added little and often.
-Use them as a supplement to longer lasting fertilisers.
+A fast-acting plant food applied as a liquid or powder (mixed into the soil with water) will provide a rapid boost to growth.
+Liquid fertilisers are especially useful for plants growing in containers, when applied little and often.
+Never use powdered fertiliser on potted plants.

-Adding lime to the soil has many benefits, but it must be used wisely.
-There are three main forms:
+Adding lime (calcium) to the soil has many benefits if used wisely.
+There are three main forms.